gSchool/DNA-release-3/03-Phase-B/04_tactical_view.md

 ### !end-challenge

-### !callout-secondary
+### !callout-info
 ## FY21 NDAA Sec.
 834
 Another pilot that is on-going that is evaluating opportunities to improve the Department’s processes and align to modern software development is the FY21 National Defense Authorization Act (NDAA) [**Sec.
 834. Pilot program on the use of consumption-based solutions to address software-intensive warfighting capability.**] [https://www.congress.gov/bill/116th-congress/house-bill/6395/text]
 ### !end-callout

 ## Data
 We know we have covered a lot here, but stay with us.
 We are on the last section: data- and data matters.

 Software-intensive acquisitions are **substantially impacted by contractual arrangements for data rights** between contractors and the Government.
 For this reason, data must be considered when creating your Acquisition Strategy.

 The specific details of your approach to data will be outlined in your Acquisition Plan and resultant contracts, but the topic needs to be considered at the Acquisition Strategy phase.

+### !callout-secondary
-### Definitions
+## Definitions
-[FAR 27.401](https://www.acquisition.gov/far/subpart-27.4) defines data in the following ways:
+[FAR 27.401](https://www.acquisition.gov/far/subpart-27.4) defines data in the following ways: <br></br>

-#### Data
-Recorded information, regardless of form or the media on which it may be recorded.
+* **Data:** Recorded information, regardless of form or the media on which it may be recorded.
 The term includes technical data, and computer software.
 The term does not include information incidental to contract administration, such as financial, administrative, cost/pricing, or management information.

-#### Form, fit, and function data
-In the context of computer software - data identifying source, functional characteristics, and performance requirements, specifically excluding software-related source code, algorithms, processes, formulas, and flow charts.
+* **Form, fit, and function data:** In the context of computer software - data identifying source, functional characteristics, and performance requirements, specifically excluding software-related source code, algorithms, processes, formulas, and flow charts.

-#### Restricted computer software
-Computer software developed at _private expense_ that is defined as:
+* **Restricted computer software:** Computer software developed at _private expense_ that is defined as:
   * A trade secret
   * Commercial, financial and confidential, or privileged, or
   * Is copyrighted computer software, including minor modifications of computer software.

-#### Unlimited rights
-The rights of the Government to use, disclose, reproduce, and prepare derivative works.
+* **Unlimited rights:** The rights of the Government to use, disclose, reproduce, and prepare derivative works.
 The government may distribute copies of those derivative works to the public, perform and/or display them publicly in any manner and for any purpose, and direct or permit others to do so.
+### !end-callout

 ### !challenge